Steps and Precautions to prepare for any pathogen by Dr Michael Lange

 - Use a cloth or tissue to open doors, turn on and off lights or push elevator buttons

-- No hand shaking, fist bump or better yet and elbow bump as a greeting.
+- No hand shaking, fist bump or elbow bump or better yet a non touching air hand shake as a greeting.

 - Wear glasses preferably with a wrap or protective seal around the rim to protect eyes from viral entry especially if in a crowded environment like airport, bus, airplane, concert,conference or rally.